 As the contents enter the small intestine they are diluted by the flow of bile, the first intestinal secretions and finally the pancreatic juice.

-The colon separates the large and small fibre particles.
-The large particles of indigestible fibre are moved straight through the colon to form the hard droppings. the smaller fibre particles and other small incomplete digested food particles are moved backwards (by special muscles in the colon called haustrae).
+The colon separates the large and small fiber particles.
+The large particles of indigestible fiber are moved straight through the colon to form the hard droppings. the smaller fiber particles and other small incomplete digested food particles are moved backward (by special muscles in the colon called haustra).